bradleyd/docker_api/README.md

 ```
 __find\2__

-Find can also take a List of hosts to recurse through.
+Find can also take a List of hosts to search through.

 ```elixir
 {:ok, body, code } = DockerApi.Container.get(["127.0.0.1", "10.100.13.21"], "12345")